BGSpiegl/GCparagon/README.md

 script can be found in the `preset_computation` folder.
 Used WGS cfDNA data sequenced on Illumina NovaSeq from EGA dataset [EGAS00001006963][EGAS00001006963] for preset testing.
 Instructions for FastA reference genome sequence download can be found [here](/2bit_reference/EXECUTE_reference_download.sh).
-Code for genomic regions blacklist creation and genomic chunk preselection in folder `accessory_files`.
+Code for genomic regions blacklist creation and genomic chunk preselection can be found in folder `accessory_files`.
 Results from correction validation in `test/corrected_gc_distribution`.
 Benchmarking results from using the [benchmark_mprof.py](benchmark_mprof.py) script are stored in `preset_computation/benchmark_results`.